Tulu Nadu state movement: Reasons

 As a result of the States Reorganisation Act (1956), South Canara (part of the Madras Presidency under the British) was incorporated into the dominion of the newly created Mysore State (now called Karnataka).
-Although Tulu Nadu has a distinct cultural and linguistic identity, a separate state was not created formed the independence.
-Tuluva activists had raised some serious issues on the development of Mangalore and Tulu Nadu.
+Although Tulu Nadu has a distinct cultural and linguistic identity, a separate state was not created to form the independence.
+Tuluva activists had raised serious issues on the development of Mangalore and Tulu Nadu.
 One of them was that the Karnataka State Government has been focusing only on the development of Bangalore, the capital of Karnataka, and its periphery, and cities such as Mangalore and Udupi in Tulu Nadu were grossly neglected.
 They also alleged that the Government had "totally neglected" Dakshina Kannada and Udupi districts.
-They alleged that Kerala Government too showed similar attitude towards the northern parts of Kasargod district.
+They also alleged that the Kerala Government showed similar attitudes towards the northern parts of Kasargod district.

-The Tulu Rajya Horata Samiti, which is active in the Dakshina Kannada, Udupi, and Kasaragod districts advocate self-rule as the only solution for the much awaited developmental works of the region.
-The Samithi rejected the initiative of the Karnataka State Government to change the name of Mangalore as Mangaluru.
-It insisted that if it is changed it should be changed as Kudla.
+The Tulu Rajya Horata Samiti, active in the Dakshina Kannada, Udupi, and Kasaragod districts, advocates self-rule as the only solution for the region's much-awaited developmental works.
+The Samithi rejected the initiative of the Karnataka State Government to change the name of Mangalore to Mangaluru.
+It insisted that if it is changed, it should be changed as Kudla.
 Other demands are renaming Mangalore International Airport as "Koti Chennaya International Airport".
-Samiti aims to create awareness among the Tulu speaking people with regard to the "inevitability of a separate state and enthusing them to fight for the cause."
+Samiti aims to create awareness among the Tulu-speaking people about the "inevitability of a separate state and enthusing them to fight for the cause."

 In the early 21st century, the Tulu Nadu movement gained momentum in the region with support from notable Mangalorean Kannada poet Kayyara Kinyanna Rai and former Member of Parliament Ramanna Rai.
-In an interview, Kinyanna Rai said "political boundaries might not mean anything to people who were fighting for the survival of a language and its culture.
-Karnataka and Kerala governments spoke about "Tier-II cities" and the "Smart City" concept, but investment was not forthcoming".
+In an interview, Kinyanna Rai said, "political boundaries might not mean anything to people who were fighting for the survival of a language and its culture.
+Karnataka and Kerala governments spoke about "Tier-II cities" and the "Smart City" concept, but investment was not forthcoming."
 In another interview, Ramanna Rai said that "the work on the Mangalore–Bangalore railway line was completed after 35 years of its launch."
 He also said that "he would not accept the laying of a meter gauge line between the two cities and converting it into broad gauge as a development project particularly when there was no rail link for nine years."

 In 2008, the former president of the Kannada Sahitya Parishat, Harikrishna Punaroor stated:

 Mahajan Panel Report

-The issue of bifurcation and merger of the northern part of Kasaragod district (to the north of the Chandragiri river) with Karnataka, as recommended by the Justice Mahajan Commission as early as in 1968, was discussed in Lok Sabha elections in 2004.
+The issue of bifurcation and merger of the northern part of Kasaragod district (to the north of the Chandragiri river) with Karnataka, as recommended by the Justice Mahajan Commission as early as 1968, was discussed in Lok Sabha elections in 2004.

-United Democratic Front (UDF) candidate N. A. Muhammed in an interview to The Hindu said he would not do anything that would distort or topple a bill favouring the implementation of the Mahajan Commission report.
-He also said that he would not press for implementation of the Mahajan Commission report but would certainly not act against it if such a bill was moved in the Parliament.
+United Democratic Front (UDF) candidate N. A. Muhammed, in an interview with The Hindu, said he would not do anything that would distort or topple a bill favouring the implementation of the Mahajan Commission report.
+He also said he would not press for implementing the Mahajan Commission report but would certainly not act against it if such a bill was moved in the Parliament.